vatpac-technology/pilot-procedures/docs/local-procedures/Class C/sydney.md

     *Pilot switches to 121.7 and <strong>waits for the controller to contact them</strong>.*

-    **SY SMC**: "VOZ543, pushback approved"
+    **SY SMC**: "VOZ543, Sydney Ground, pushback approved"
     **VOZ543**: "Pushback approved, VOZ543"

 There may be a delay on the SMC frequency before the controller contacts you.
-Pilots should only initiate contact with SMC if a significant amount of time (over 10 min) has passed since the frequency transfer and no contact has been made by the controller.
+Pilots should only initiate contact with SMC if a significant amount of time has passed since the frequency transfer and no contact has been made by the controller.
+During busy periods with high frequency congestion, delays may be lengthy.

 ### Runway 34L Intersection Departures
 Due to noise-abatement rules, intersection departures are only available for **Non-Jet** aircraft.
 However, at pilot request, ATS *may* waive this requirement due to the lack of noise sensitive residents in the virtual world.

-### Pushback Towbar Disconnect Points
-Towbar disconnect points may be used occassionally to expedite traffic flow and provide separation assurance between aircraft operating on the apron.

-!!! warning "Important"
-    Third-party simulator plugins may be necessary to customise your pushback and utilise a published disconnect point.
-For that reason, they are **not** used by default.
-However, ATC may ask whether you are capable of towing to a disconnect point and provide the instruction where it would benefit the flow of traffic.

 ## Arrivals
 ILS, GLS, and RNP approaches are available to all runways.
-During VMC, [Independent Visual Approaches](#independent-visual-approaches-ivas) are utilised to each set of parallel runways.
+During PROPS in VMC, [Independent Visual Approaches](#independent-visual-approaches-ivas) may be utilised.
+Pilots who wish to conduct a GLS must request that approach on first contact.

-IFR aircraft shall be processed via a STAR terminating with vectors to final, excluding the MARLN STAR to RWY 25 and BOREE PAPA STAR to RWY 16R, which terminate at their appropriate IAF.
+IFR aircraft will be processed via a STAR terminating with vectors to final, excluding the MARLN STAR to RWY 25 and BOREE PAPA STAR to RWY 16R, which terminate at their appropriate IAF.

-ATS will process arrivals via a visual approach (or IVA) during VMC or an ILS approach otherwise.
-Pilots wishing to conduct a GLS must request that approach on first contact.

 The BOREE PAPA STAR is only used during ILS PRM operations.

 ### Preferred Runway Exits
 The `AIRPORT EFFICIENCY PROCEDURES` chart dictates preferred runway exits for aircraft to vacate at.
 To ensure minimum runway occupancy time and support optimum spacing on final, whenever operational conditions permit, pilots should plan to vacate via the exit taxiways specified in the table below: